barryllium/52WeeksOfMusic/weeks/week4-AimeeMann.md

 I really look forward to revisiting Aimee Mann, listening to more of what I loved, and giving more time and attention to her work.
 As of now, though:

 * *Whatever* is my favorite album.
 I just love the rock sound, her voice pairs so damn well with an electric guitar.
 * I feel like *Bachelor No. 2* is her best album, even if it's not my favorite.
 Every song is so full of feeling, and is so well executed.
+She masterfully weaved through genres from song to song (and sometimes within a single song), it's beyond impressive.
 * My favorite song is "This Is How It Goes".
 When a song gets you, it just gets you.

 After this week of just not having enough time to listen to music as much as I wanted to, it's nice to know that next week I'll be visiting with a band with a short career and a small discography.
 Oh, no, I'm wrong - next week is The Cure.